Eliminating this federal program would play a major part in demilitarizing the police

 “I remember getting boxes of junk from the military”

-Originally known as the 1208 Program, it was created in 1990 for two specific reasons: to eliminate military surplus waste following the Cold War, and to assist in the hardline federal “the war on drugs” program (along with the Secretary of Defense, the Attorney General and the Director of National Drug Control Policy had to agree that the equipment was necessary).
-But in 1996, under the National Defense Authorization Act, President Clinton signed into law the expanded 1033 Program, which scrapped the counter-drug stipulation, and allowed “all law enforcement agencies to acquire property for…purposes that assist in their arrest and apprehension mission.”
+Originally known as the 1208 Program, it was created in 1990 for two specific reasons: to eliminate military surplus waste following the Cold War, and to assist in the hardline federal “war on drugs” program (along with the secretary of defense, the attorney general and the director of National Drug Control Policy had to agree that the equipment was necessary).
+But in 1996, under the National Defense Authorization Act, President Clinton signed into law the expanded 1033 Program, which scrapped the counter-drug stipulation, and allowed “all law enforcement agencies to acquire property for . . . purposes that assist in their arrest and apprehension mission.”

-“I remember getting boxes of junk from the military,” says John DeCarlo, a criminal justice professor at the University of New Haven and an expert in community policing who spent 34 years on the Branford, Connecticut police force.
+“I remember getting boxes of junk from the military,” says John DeCarlo, a criminal justice professor at the University of New Haven and an expert in community policing who spent 34 years on the Branford, Connecticut, police force.
 “We would go down and we would pick out tarps and tents,” he recalls of the earlier years.
 Then, the department started receiving “armed personnel carriers.”

 The transfers ramped up after 9/11.
 Between 2006 and 2014, law enforcement agencies amassed a collection of more than $1.5 billion of military equipment, including: 79,288 assault rifles, 205 grenade launchers, 11,959 bayonets, 3,972 combat knives, 422 helicopters, 479 bomb-detonator robots, more than 15,054 battle uniforms, and $39 million worth of electric wire.
 The ACLU also found that 500 departments had Mine Resistant Ambush Protected (MRAP) vehicles, built to deflect landmines and roadside bombs in Iraq.
 (School police departments are also eligible to receive military equipment; a San Diego school, for instance, received an 18-ton MRAP.)